 First published online (5/2/13)

 The researchers summarized findings from the National Longitudinal Transition Study 2 (NLTS2), and placed these findings in conversation with the current research base focusing on accommodation use by students with hearing impairments along with other co-occurring disabilities.
-For the NLTS2, seven accommodations included (in decreasing frequency): additional time, different test forms, readers for tests, interpreters, one-on-one support, tutor use (not during testing), and technology use.
+For the NLTS2, seven accommodations included (in decreasing frequency): additional time, different test forms, readers for tests, signed administration, one-on-one support, tutor use (not during testing), and technology use.
 Studies on instructional and assessment accommodations, and modifications were also reviewed.

 The data set from the NLST2 was analyzed in relation to the body of literature about students with deafness and hearing impairments.
 The total number of other studies reviewed was 19, which included 11 studies focusing on assessment accommodations or modifications.
 The NLTS2 data set (rounded to the nearest 10s-place) totaled 630 students with deafness or hearing impairments, including 310 with additional disabilities.
 Age and ethnicity were also reported.